+The total pension liability for the plan year ended June 30, 2021, measurement date was determined by an actuarial valuation as of July 1, 2020, which was rolled forward to June 30, 2021.
 The total pension liability for the June 30, 2020, measurement date was determined by an actuarial valuation as of July 1, 2019, which was rolled forward to June 30, 2020.
-The total pension liability for the June 30, 2019, measurement date was determined by an actuarial valuation as of July 1, 2018, which was rolled forward to June 30, 2019.
 Both valuations use the following actuarial assumptions: